 When studies compare different medicines, a computer may be used to randomly assign you to one of the treatment arms.
 This is known as randomization.
 This is important, as it prevents the researchers conducting the study from being biased—for example, assigning patients they already have a relationship with to receive the experimental treatment and those they don’t know to receive a placebo.

 Additionally, you may not be told which treatment you are receiving.
-This is known as a blinded study: Participants don't know whether they are in the control arm or in the arm receiving the experimental treatment.
-When both the study participants and the doctors don't know who is in the control group, the study is called double-blind, again to prevent clinical trial staff members from being biased.
+This is known as a blinded study: Participants don’t know whether they are in the control arm or in the arm receiving the experimental treatment.
+When neither the study participants nore the doctors know who is in the control group, the study is called double-blind, again to prevent clinical trial staff members from being biased.

 The information provided here is specific to the United States.
 However, most developed countries offer similar regulations for clinical trials.